 XMPP, WebSockets, and HTTP Long Polling are all good examples of real-time messaging protocols that support high customizability and extensibility, and that can serve as the foundation for a real-time application.

-While open-source frameworks exist in many programming languages to support and use these protocols, actually leveraging them as part of your technology stack means handling a much longer list of challenges, including:
+While open-source frameworks exist in many programming languages to support and use these messaging protocols, actually leveraging them as part of your tech stack means handling a much longer list of challenges, including:

 Provisioning and hosting servers